It sounded absurd to me, but apparently no one at Blink UX had any idea what gets him or her fired. “Oh dear,” I thought. “That’s a problem.”

 I am proud of being open, honest, and transparent, but getting fired is not something I generally talk about.
 Until now.
 Now I actually enjoy the conversation because it is so incredibly clarifying.

-“Do people know what it takes to get fired at Blink?” she reiterated.
+“Is it clear what gets employees fired at Blink?” she reiterated.
 “Well, I guess not,” I said looking stunned.
 “It’s not something I talk about.
 I like to focus on where people are going, you know, 'visualize the future and move towards it' type stuff…”

 Being an entrepreneur, one of my strengths is that when I recognize a good idea (mine or anyone else’s), I take it, and run with it.